IoT-decoder/IoT-decoder/README.md

 This definition will be used in:
 1. the creation of containers
 2. validation in the spec / tests
-3. generation of datastructe needed for creation of container types in MyThings.
+3. generation of datastructe needed for creation of container types in MT.

 ## Further info